 Nourishing, easy to prep in the Instant Pot and versatile when you have all the staples on hand.
 My spin.
 I repurposed leftover sugo (bolognese homemade sauce) & used a lentil medley (black, red, brown & golden) but you can use any color lentil.
-Lentils are in high in iron, folate & fiber (both soluble & insoluble) which means happy gut and happy moving waste through.
+Lentils are high in iron, folate & fiber (both soluble & insoluble) which means happy gut and happy moving waste through.
 You also get a good dose of plant-based protein.
-Loaded with additional veggies I had on hand so the meal can accommodate a variety of additional vegetables if you are trying to clean up the fridge.
+Loaded with additional veggies so the meal can accommodate a variety of additional vegetables if you are trying to clean up the fridge.
 Be Creative!
-Prep, set. and forget with the magic pot.
+Prep, set and forget with the magic pot.

 In the Mix:

 3 garlic cloves, pressed and minced